Illinois Compiled Statutes

 that the use of tobacco is hazardous to human health.

-The ready availability of smoking herbs to minors could lead to the use
+The ready availability of smoking herbs to persons under 21 years of age could lead to the use

 of tobacco and illegal drugs.